Universities in Berlin

 In the excellence strategy of the federal and state governments, the Technical University of Berlin recruited the cluster of excellence Unifying Systems in Catalysis (UniSysCat) and the cluster Science of Intelligence (SCIoI) cluster.
 It is also spokesperson for the MATH+ cluster together with the Humboldt University and the Free University of Berlin.

 University of the Arts (Universität der Künste - UdK)

 The UDK Berlin has about 4,000 students in the fields of music, visual arts and theater as well as architecture, design, visual communication and social and economic communication.

 +49 30 3185-2450 und 2456 (Public Relations Office)

 Charité Medical University

 The Charité is a joint institution formed by the FU Berlin and the HU Berlin.
 It is one of the largest university hospitals in Europe, where some of the world's best doctors and scientists treat patients, conduct research and teach new doctors at the highest professional level.
-More than 8,000 students are matriculated at the Charité Medical University currently.
+Approx. 9,000 students are matriculated at the Charité Medical University currently.
 The Charité is recognized globally for excellence in teaching.

 The NeuroCure cluster of excellence from the excellence strategy is located at the Charité.
 The institution is also involved in other clusters.
 Scientists at the Charité are also involved in research projects that are not specifically medical, such as the UniSysCat cluster of excellence.